starwolves/space/README.md

 This game server is designed to run well on modern processors that have multiple CPU cores.

 ### Media
-You can see gameplay videos of Space Frontiers on [YouTube](https://youtu.be/Qa-Y_PxzeiI).
+You can see gameplay videos of Space Frontiers on [YouTube, subscribe](https://www.youtube.com/channel/UC6D7lcx9eL_ChA7HzzvhLtA)!

 ### Features (All Moddable & Modular)
 * Parallelized ECS (Entity Component System) architecture. 📡